This is the Luce! Ferrari’s electric car arrives with shocking new design | Auto Express

 Ferrari is clear on this: it wasn’t going to launch its first electric car until the technology available could deliver the driving experience and performance that customers expect of any machine born in Maranello.

-Although it still says something that rival Lamborghini has delayed the launch of its first EV until 2028, which will be five years after it previewed the car with the Lanzador concept.
+Although it still says something that rival Lamborghini has cancelled plans for its first EV, citing “very limited” demand for electric cars in the luxury super-sports segment.
+Lamborghini CEO Stephan Winkelmann told Auto Express that his customers “don’t see [EV] as an alternative today.
+We could do [an EV], but I think it’s the wrong offer for the next years, for Lamborghini.”
 Similarly, Aston Martin has also pushed back the introduction of its first electric car, and now only says it will arrive before the end of decade.

 When asked why this was the right time to launch the Luce, Vigna responded: “We want to show that we are able to harness any technology in a unique way, for the sake of driving thrills for our clients.
 And also we want to access another pool of clients that want and will buy a Ferrari, if and only if it’s electric.”